apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 Look closely at the Y-axis scale, for this plot the Y-axis ranges from -0.5% to +0.5%.
 Compare the scale for first DS-HLL plot where the Y-axis ranges from -0.1725% to +0.1725%!
 The gridlines are spaced at an RSE of 717 ppm while the DS-HLL sketch RSE is at 575 ppm.
 However, something is clearly amiss with the HLL++ internal estimator which causes the estimates to zoom up exponentially to a high peak before finally settling down to the predicted quantile contours.

-Looking at the close-up of the warm-up region of the HLL++ we observe that the warm-up (or sparse mode) is indeed behaving with a precision of 25 bits.
+The plot below is the close-up of the warm-up region of the HLL++.
+The warm-up (or sparse mode) is indeed behaving with a precision of 25 bits.
 Here the predicted *RSE = 0.707 / &radic;2<sup>25</sup> = 122 ppm*, which is 2.2 times larger than that of the DS-HLL sketch at 49.8 ppm.

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllppK21T14_closeup.png" alt="HllppK21T14_closeup.png" />